 So, I have rearranged my morning routine, started getting up an hour earlier, and I’ve been working on Chopin’s fourth Ballade again!
 Picked up right where I left off a few months ago.
 It’s always crazy to me how naturally and quickly everything comes flooding back.
 My love of the music, my enjoyment of perfecting every little detail, my technique and musicality are all there, waiting to spring back to life.

-But it strikes me: sacrifice is required.
+But it also strikes me: Sacrifice is required.

 This is just going to be another one of those short-lived moments of inspiration unless I take myself seriously this time.
 God is right.
 He has given me the vision, He has showed me how (in vague pictures and ideas) He wants to use my music.
-He has given me the gifts, it’s all right here.
-He has given me the passion–I feel more alive when I am practicing piano, it’s true.
+God has given me the gifts, it’s all right here.
+God has given me the passion–I feel more alive when I am practicing piano, it’s true.
 Now it’s up to me.